restatedev/examples/java/patterns-use-cases/patterns-use-cases/README.md

   `npx restate inv list` and `npx restate inv cancel <invocation_id>`.
 * Here is an opportunity for the SAGAs pattern to cancel payments in that case.

-## Event Processing Example: Transactional Handlers with Durable Side Effects and Timers
+## Event Processing: Transactional Handlers with Durable Side Effects and Timers

 Processing events (from Kafka) to update various downstream systems.
 - Durable side effects with retries and recovery of partial progress